Agent Client Protocol (ACP) Integration

 stdio Local subprocess (IDE spawned) codegraph-acp command

-HTTP Remote REST API POST /api/v1/acp/rpc
+HTTP Remote REST API POST /api/v1/admin/runtime/acp/rpc

-WebSocket Real-time streaming WS /api/v1/acp/ws
+WebSocket Real-time streaming WS /api/v1/admin/runtime/acp/ws

 Supported Methods